-Diehard Elvis fans who visit the area will want to do their homework, since there’s a lot of random Elvis history here, like the Strand Theater, where he would watch movies while he was in town, and Southern Maid, a still-in-business donut shop he frequented (and even shot a commercial for.)
+Diehard Elvis fans who visit the area will want to do their homework.
+There’s a lot of random Elvis history here, like the Strand Theater, where he would watch movies while he was in town, and Southern Maid, a still-in-business donut shop he frequented (and even shot a commercial for.)

 Drive-Thru Daiquiris at Cajun Liquor

 In Louisiana, you can order daiquiris from a drive-thru window.
 How crazy is that?!
 Technically, open containers are not allowed in vehicles, so you’re given slushy drinks with a lid, and you’re expected to take them home and consume them in private.

 I stopped by Cajun Liquor, which blends margarita, Long Island iced tea, wild screw, and other mixes into daiquiris with silly names like Shake the Haters Off, Dirty Mother, Viagra, Red Ferrari, Dial 911, Thug Passion, and Freak-N-U. I opted for the “Pimp Juice,” a fruity blend of amaretto sour, strawberry, and sex on the beach.
 It was crazy strong and very satisfying.
 Grab a drive-thru daiquiri, just to say you did it.